iprashantsharmaa/sql-query-app/README.md

 ## Material UI

-Material UI components like Button, Icons etc are used.
+- Material UI components like Button, Icons etc are used.

 ## Tan-stack

-Tan-stack React table is used to render the table
+- Tan-stack React table is used to render the table.

+## Papaparse

+- Used to create csv data, to export data.

+## PageLoadTime

+- The FCM is 0.3 sec.
+- Measured it from chrome dev tools.